dorisoy/WPF.MessageBox/README.md

 # MessageBox
-Prism Service for displaying MessageBox messages with custom styles included.
+A Prism Service for displaying MessageBox messages with custom styles included.
-Inclide samples and Example of unit tests of a complex path with multiple MessageBoxes
+Include samples and Examples of unit tests of a complex path with multiple MessageBoxes